E2lre/SoftwareAcademy-P6/README.md

 - My SQL 8.0

 # Installation

+Database création :
+- Create the database and the schema
-Database création : Execute drop.sql and create.sql
+- Execute drop.sql and create.sql
+- create the environnement variable JASYPT_ENCRYPTOR_PASSWORD for the key of encryption
+- The database password is crypt with jasypt
+- At the first execution, be sure that the properties spring.jpa.hibernate.ddl-auto is to create and after put the value none

 First element in database : excecute data.sql to insert system user.
 2 lignes are mandatory
 - in person table : insert "paymybuddy@paymybuddy.com" ligne
 - in account table : insert id 1 ligne

+To start the application execute:
+- java -jar paysystem-0.0.1-SNAPSHOT.jar

 # Class Diagram
 ![ScreenShot](D-ClassV5.4.JPG)